 May is a great month for spotting wildlife, especially the insects and birds that flit energetically about the countryside, in our local parks and gardens in search of spring food.

-From fox cubs and leaping trout to William Wordsworth’s favourite view, we’ve come across some amazing photography while putting together the May 2020 issue of BBC Countryfile Magazine.
+From feeding puffins and endangered orchids to William Wordsworth’s favourite view, we’ve come across some amazing photography while putting together the May 2021 issue of BBC Countryfile Magazine.
 Celebrate the month with a few of our favourite images.

 Enjoy spring wildlife and nature with our photo gallery of beautiful photographs from around the UK countryside in May.